jundymek/free-proxy/README.md

 proxy = FreeProxy().get()
 ```
 * **`country_id` parameter**
-Get first working proxy from specified country.
-If there is no valid proxy from specified country check all countries
+Get first working proxy from specified list of countries.
+If there is no valid proxy from specified list check all countries
 ```
-proxy = FreeProxy(country_id='US').get()
+proxy = FreeProxy(country_id=['US', 'BR']).get()
 ```
 * **`timeout` parameter**
 Timeout is parameter for checking if proxy is valid.
 If test site doesn't respond in specified time